jupyter/enhancement-proposals/29-jep-process/README.md

   - Deferred kernel startup
 - Does the proposal/implementation create a new concept that will impact multiple repositories?
 - - Sandboxed cell outputs
-- The proposal involve creating a new repository or subproject?
+- Does the proposal involve creating a new repository or subproject?

 ### Glossary